Dumebii/Articles/clj79ofbo000q09k2adog7rol.md

 The example above has three examples using the `Array constructor function`.
 In the first line, what we have done is initialize an empty array.
 That is, we have opened up a 'box' or 'container' in which to store our data.
 This creates flexibility in that it allows our array to take any number of data inputs.
 In the second line, we have a controlled array.
 A controlled array in that we have specified a total number of values that the array is allowed to store or carry.
 In this case, we have made it so that `controlledArray` can only have six values.
 In the last line, we have initialized an array, as we did in the first code example above.

-A way to initialize an empty array is
+A way to initialize an empty array or the syntax for an array in javascript is

 `var emptyArray = []`